-This document needs to be read in conjunction with UNEP/CMS/ScC-SC6/Doc.12.2.1.1 Ecological Connectivity - Policy Aspects and its addendum.
+This document should be conjunction read in with UNEP/CMS/COP14/Doc.30.2.1.1 Ecological Connectivity - Policy Aspects.

-The revision reflects amendments proposed by the Scientific Council Working Group on Ecological Connectivity at its first meeting held on 22 June 2023 and through further consultations.
+This content of this document was revised by the Scientific Council Working Group on Ecological Connectivity at its first meeting held on 22 June 2023 and through further consultations and by the Scientific Council at its 6th Meeting of the Sessional Committee in July 2023.